Lascilab/htcondor-pararell/README.md

 ```

 ## Advance examples
-In some cases, you will need to source an environment file or execute mpi in a NFS folder.
-For that case you would need to modify a little `openmpiscript` (copy to your folder, make the adjustments and modify the submitfile), check the [Openfoam example](https://github.com/Lascilab/htcondor-pararell/tree/master/ejemplo/openfoam).
+Lets say that you need to source an environment file or execute mpi in a NFS folder, for that case you would need to modify a little `openmpiscript` (copy to your folder, make the adjustments and modify the submitfile), check the [Openfoam example](https://github.com/Lascilab/htcondor-pararell/tree/master/ejemplo/openfoam).

 Notice that the line 172 added `-wdir` option that tells mpi to execute in that directory.